 If you’re looking for more information on signs you have a food addiction, you’ve come to the right place.
 Not only will this article relay signs you have a food addiction, but it will also give you a more well-rounded understanding of exactly what food addiction is.

 Sometimes referred to as compulsive overeating, food addiction is characterized by an obsessive/compulsive relationship to food.
-Left untreated, food addiction can lead to serious medical conditions including, but not limited to; high cholesterol, heart disease, hypertension, major depression, sleep apnea and diabetes.
-Additionally, food addiction can have long-term side effects which include; kidney disease, bone deterioration, strokes and arthritis.
+Left untreated, food addiction can lead to serious medical conditions including, but not limited to; high cholesterol, heart disease, hypertension, major depression, sleep apnea, and diabetes.
+Additionally, food addiction can have long-term side effects which include; kidney disease, bone deterioration, strokes, and arthritis.

 The following are signs you have food addiction as well as symptoms of the disorder:

-Similar to drugs that people find themselves addicted to, highly palatable foods have the ability to trigger feel-good brain chemicals like dopamine.
+Similar to drugs that people find themselves addicted too, highly palatable foods have the ability to trigger feel-good brain chemicals like dopamine.
 The reward signals from highly palatable foods may override other signals of fullness and satisfaction resulting in people continuing to eat even when not hungry.